 Training the intelligence of head and heart

 Asanas are meant to train the intelligence of the head and the heart by using the biological brain and the old brain which has the imprints of all our previous actions.
 Patanjali has used the words ‘Savitarka’ and ‘Savicara’ .
 Analyse, but after analysis, reflect and put into practice the back brain.
 Sometimes you say ‘I don’t think I can answer you1, then you go on internally thinking.
 That is the back brain which works and brings you a suggestion that you have found out something.
 This analysis and this reflection of the back brain, when they work together, this is the real presentation of the asana.
 The brain is channelled in the right direction to understand the various hundreds of joints in the body, the thousands upon thousands of muscles.
 They say that there are 300 major joints and 700 major muscles, what about the supporting muscles?
 So, to appreciate why asanas are so important, consider how all these 700 major muscles with their supporting ones, and the thousands of cartilages etc, have to be thought of and taught and balanced.
 How they have to be exercised and created in a springy action.
 In your car, if the shock absorber is broken, can you drive with comfort?
-These cartilages are like the shock absorbers in the joints, like the vibrators and lubricators, and we learn through Yoga asanas. the art of lubrication and vibration of these cartilages so that no injury takes place.
+These cartilages are like the shock absorbers in the joints, and we learn through Yoga asanas. the art of lubrication and vibration of these cartilages so that no injury takes place.
 In jumpings, you do not know which cartilage is moving in which direction.

 So, devote your time in such a way that the intellectual wall is as tall as your physical body in each asana.
 It should be concentrated to fill the intelligence in the whole area covered by the asana, not a little here and a little there.
 You should percolate that intelligence to proceed further until you feel it right to the tip of the ear, to the very tips of the fingers.
 Then, I say that you have matured in asanas.
 That is why Patanjali says: